Workflow Metrics

 Request body schema for submitting metrics

-You can provide a individual executions through runExecutions and validationExecutions.
+You can provide a individual executions through runExecutions, taskExecutions, and validationExecutions.

 Schema for run executions

-A validation execution is an execution of a validator tool, like miniwdl, on the workflow.
-The following are required for a validation execution:
+A ValidationExecution is an execution of a validator tool, like miniwdl, on the workflow.
+The required fields are:

 • validatorTool